fstarred/c64-playground/README.md

     sta (sourcescreen),y
 ```

 Everytime soft scrolling is called, we have to relocate stars to the same position of the previous frame.
-The following clears all copied stars
+The following snippet clears all copied stars

 ```
 ls_1